redhotvengeance/deep_thought/README.md

 Deep Thought was inspired by GitHub's own Hubot+Heaven workflow.
 Check out [Zach Holman's talk](http://zachholman.com/talk/unsucking-your-teams-development-environment/) to see the original inspiration.

+Have a question about Deep Thought?
+Join the #deepthought IRC channel on freenode.

 ## Want

 Use [this Gist](https://gist.github.com/redhotvengeance/5746731) to get started: